-If your breasts have little tissue below the nipple, a tubular shape, and an enlarged areola, you should contact board-certified plastic surgeon Dr. Mounir to discuss your candidacy for tuberous breast surgery.
+If your breasts have little tissue below the nipple, a tubular shape, and an enlarged areola, you should contact board-certified plastic surgeon Dr. Mounir to discuss your candidacy for tuberous breast surgery in Manchester.
 During your initial consultation at the Manchester Cosmetic Centre, you will be assessed and examined.

 During your initial consultation, Dr. Mounir will give you instructions to follow before and after the surgery.